Marília Mendonça: 2022–present: Decretos Reais

+On 21 July 2022, Mendonça's first posthumous EP titled Decretos Reais, Vol. 1 was released.
+Mendonça's second posthumous EP, Decretos Reais, Vol. 2, was released on 9 December 2022.
+Mendonça's team released a third EP titled Decretos Reais, Vol. 3 on 14 March 2023.
+In May, the album Decretos Reais was released, featuring all the tracks from the EPs plus one more.
+The song "Leão", which Mendonça re-recorded in her most recent project, became the most played Portuguese-language song in just one day on Spotify.

+Through the social media of Mendonça's mother, Dona Ruth, it was announced that the streaming service Amazon Prime Video will make a film about the singer's story, titled Marília Mendonça O Filme.
+It was also said that the platform could release a sequence of up to three projects.

 Legacy

 Mendonça is recognized as the leader of the musical subgenre feminejo — sertanejo music that emphasizes women – and her contribution to female empowerment.
 The singer revolutionized the sertanejo scene between the 2010s and 2020s.
-She was often called the queen of suffering, for her soulful, angst-filled ballads.
+She was often called the queen of sofrência, for her soulful, angst-filled ballads.

 Recognition

 Mendonça continues to be remembered in numerous tributes and memorials.
-At the 64th Annual Grammy Awards, she appeared in the in Memoriam segment, in which tributes are paid to people related to the music industry who died during the course of the year, appearing in this section of the award a photo of the artist side by side with Taylor Hawkins and Stephen Sondheim.
+At the 64th Annual Grammy Awards, she appeared in the Memoriam segment, in which tributes are paid to people related to the music industry who died during the course of the year, appearing in this section of the award a photo of the artist side by side with Taylor Hawkins and Stephen Sondheim.

 To immortalize the history of Mendonça, the Mercado da 74 de Goiânia began to carry her name since 21 October 2022, becoming the Mercado Popular Cultural Center of Rua 74 Marília Mendonça.
 In Caratinga, the city where Mendonça was going to perform at the time of her accident, the singer has been honored annually on the date she died, and is in the process of changing the name of the João da Costa Mafra Exhibition Park to Marília Mendonça and João da Costa Mafra Exhibition Park.
 Singer Emely Rodrigues also paid homage to Mendonça during the celebrations of São João, in Salvador, Bahia.
 The sertanejo duo Henrique & Juliano also honored Mendonça on the occasion of their DVD recording in the United States, moving the Times Square audience.